Search Articles

 City, State

-In addition, when your children inherit property, it reduces the amount of capital gains taxes they will have to pay if they sell the property.
+In addition, when your children inherit real estate property, it reduces the amount of capital gains taxes they will have to pay if they sell the property.
 Capital gains taxes are paid on the difference between the property's basis and its selling price.
 If children inherit property, the tax basis is stepped up, which means the basis would be the value of the property at the time of death, not the original cost of the property.

-There are some downsides to this plan.
-Some states have a smaller estate tax exemption than the federal exemption, so leaving the property in your estate may cause your estate to owe the state taxes.
-Also, if you were to need Medicaid at any time before you died, Medicaid might put a lien on the property, and the property might need to be sold after your death in order to repay Medicaid.
+• Also, if you were to need Medicaid at any time before you died, Medicaid might put a lien on the property, and the property might need to be sold after your death to repay Medicaid.

 2. Gift the House

 When you give anyone other than your spouse property valued at more than $18,000 ($36,000 per couple) in any one year, you have to file a gift tax form.
 But you can gift a total of $13.61 million (in 2024) over your lifetime without incurring a gift tax.
-If your residence is worth less than $13.61 million and you give it to your children, you probably will not be required to pay any gift taxes.
+If your residence is worth less than $13.61 million and you give it to your children, you probably will not have to pay any gift taxes.
 (Note that you will still have to file a gift tax form.)

 3. Sell Your Home